 The General Rule for Pre-Emergents & Overseeding

 A pre-emergent when applied correctly creates a chemical vapor barrier in the uppermost layer of the soil.
-This vapor barrier is designed to eliminate germinating seeds from being able to establish a tap root in the soil and begin to grow.
+This vapor barrier is designed to stop germinating seeds from being able to establish a tap root into the soil so that they can grow.

-This is why they are so effective at eliminating weeds like crabgrass and other unsightly weeds that may pop up in your yard in the early spring and throughout the summer.
+This is why they are so effective at eliminating weeds like crabgrass and other unsightly weeds that may pop up in your yard in the early spring and throughout the summer, they stop everything.